 Sometimes, acid reflux causes pain and the pain is due to the acid in our esophagus.
 This is called heartburn.

 When properly functioning, the lower esophageal sphincter only opens in one direction (into the stomach).
-Unfortunately, the body does not always function the way it should and sometimes acid and bile from the stomach can go up through the sphincter into the esophagus.
-This is how acid reflux is caused.
+Unfortunately, the body does not always function the way it should and sometimes acid and bile from the stomach can go up through the sphincter into

 How To Detect GERD